AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 <!--- MC-36458-->

-*  The **Set Product as New** attribute label now appears as expected on a product’s detail and scheduled update pages.
+*  The **Set Product as New** attribute label now appears as expected on a product's detail and scheduled update pages.

 <!--- MC-34484-->